Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 While there are no unicorns, sadly, these kinds of problems still need to be addressed.
 Because software development is also a highly collaborative activity built around adjustments, compromises, mistakes, and successes, collaboration has to be flawless.

+Still, don't expect your customers to wait for your collaboration to reach such level.
+They are waiting for value to be delivered as fast as possible and as regularly as possible.
+Proper lead time.
+If the whole team is focused - synchronously working - on the this value, any unclear aspect will be addressed in a matter of minutes, not hours!

 We want everyone to:

 - Have a deep understanding of the problems we aim to solve